mewbak/gofd/README.md

 # Tutorial #
-* [Getting Started](/gofd/gofd/wiki/GettingStarted) - Model and solve your first constraint satisfaction problem in go
+* [Getting Started](/gofd/gofd/wiki/GettingStarted) - Model and solve your first constraint satisfaction problem
-* [Labeling](/gofd/gofd/wiki/Labeling) - Model and solve a more complex constraint satisfaction problem with labeling in go
+* [Labeling](/gofd/gofd/wiki/Labeling) - Model and solve a more complex constraint satisfaction problem with labeling
-* [Eight Queens](/gofd/gofd/wiki/Eight Queens) - Place eight queens on a chess board so that no two queens attack each other in go
+* [Eight Queens](/gofd/gofd/wiki/Eight Queens) - Place eight queens on a chess board so that no two queens attack each other